2021 Investment Climate Statements: United Kingdom

-Although isolated instances of bribery and corruption have occurred in the UK, U.S. investors have not identified corruption of public officials as a factor in doing business in the UK.
+Although isolated instances of bribery and corruption have occurred in the UK, U.S. investors have not identified corruption of public officials as a challenge in doing business in the UK.

-The Bribery Act 2010 came into force on July 1, 2011.
-It amends and reforms the UK criminal law and provides a modern legal framework to combat bribery in the UK and internationally.
+The Bribery Act 2010 amended and reformed UK criminal law and provided a modern legal framework to combat bribery in the UK and internationally.
 The scope of the law is extra-territorial.
-Under the Bribery Act, a relevant person or company can be prosecuted for bribery if the crime is committed abroad.
+Under the Act, a relevant person or company can be prosecuted for bribery if the crime is committed abroad.
 The Act applies to UK citizens, residents and companies established under UK law.
 In addition, non-UK companies can be held liable for a failure to prevent bribery if they do business in the UK.

-Section 9 of the Act requires the UK Government to publish guidance on procedures that commercial organizations can put in place to prevent bribery on their behalf.
+Section 9 of the Act requires the UK government to publish guidance on procedures that commercial organizations can put in place to prevent bribery on their behalf.
 It creates the following offenses: active bribery, described as promising or giving a financial or other advantage, passive bribery, described as agreeing to receive or accepting a financial or other advantage; bribery of foreign public officials; and the failure of commercial organizations to prevent bribery by an associated person (corporate offense).
 This corporate criminal offense places a burden of proof on companies to show they have adequate procedures in place to prevent bribery (http://www.transparency.org.uk/our-work/business-integrity/bribery-act/adequate-procedures-guidance/).
 To avoid corporate liability for bribery, companies must make sure that they have strong, up-to-date and effective anti-bribery policies and systems.
-The Bribery Act creates a corporate criminal offense making illegal the failure to prevent bribery by an associated person.
+It is a corporate criminal offense to fail to prevent bribery by an associated person.
 The briber must be “associated” with the commercial organization, a term which will apply to, amongst others, the organization’s agents, employees, and subsidiaries.
 A foreign corporation which “carries on a business, or part of a business” in the UK may therefore be guilty of the UK offense even if, for example, the relevant acts were performed by the corporation’s agent outside the UK.
 The Act does not extend to political parties and it is unclear whether it extends to family members of public officials.

 Resources to Report Corruption